ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 !!! note
     The Containerised CPEs support CCE and GCC compilers, but not AOCC compilers.

-The `ccpe/25.03` module provides access to CPE 25.03 via a Singularity image file, located at `/work/y07/shared/utils/dev/ccpe/25.03/cpe_25.03.sif`.
+The `ccpe/25.09` module provides access to CPE 25.09 via a Singularity image file, located at `/work/y07/shared/utils/dev/ccpe/25.09/cpe_25.09.sif`.
 Singularity containers can be run such that locations on the host file system are still visible.
 This means source code stored on `/work` can be compiled from inside the CPE container.
 And any output resulting from the compilation, such as object files, libraries and executables, can be written to `/work` also.
 This ability to bind to locations on the host is necessary as the container is immutable, i.e., you cannot write files to the container itself.

-Any executable resulting from a containerised CPE build should also be run from within the container, allowing one to test the performance of the containerised libraries, e.g., `libmpi_cray`, `libpmi2`, `libfabric`.
+Any executable resulting from a containerised CPE build should also be run from within the container, allowing one to test the performance of the containerised libraries, e.g., `libmpi_cray`, `libpmi2`.

 We'll now show how to build and run a simple Hello World MPI example using a containerised CPE.